Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Flow structures

 \subsection{Depth-dependence of flow structures}

-The characteristic length scales of the superstructures in OB convection are similar in the bulk and in the BLs~\citep{Pandey:Nature2018}, but look different in the top and bottom halves for the NOB case.
+The characteristic length scales of the superstructures in OB convection are similar in the bulk and in the BLs~\citep{Pandey:Nature2018}, but the superstructures look different in the top and bottom halves for the NOB case.
 We show this by plotting the temperature field in horizontal cross-sections at various depths in Figure~\ref{fig:tss_T_z}.
 Figures~\ref{fig:tss_T_z}(a,b) show that the temperature patterns near the bottom plate are dominated by coarse (or large-scale) structures but become increasingly finer with increasing altitude.
 Because the thermal diffusivity decreases and the effective Prandtl number increases with altitude (given constant viscosity), the Batchelor length scale, defined as

 becomes smaller, reflecting the increased content of small structures in the temperature field as the altitude (i.e., the height from the bottom plate) increases.
 It can also be observed from Figure~\ref{fig:tss_T_z} that, even within a horizontal plane, the colder (blue) structures are finer than the hotter (red) ones.
-This is because the thermal diffusivity in the NOB simulation is a function of temperature, which fluctuates within a horizontal plane.
+This is because the thermal diffusivity in the NOB simulation is a function of temperature, which fluctuates within a horizontal plane. {\AP We compute the rms fluctuation of $\kappa(T)$ in each horizontal plane as $\kappa_\mathrm{rms}(z) = \sqrt{ \langle [\kappa({\bm x}) - \langle \kappa \rangle_{A,t}(z)]^2 \rangle_{A,t}}$ and find that $\kappa_\mathrm{rms}(z)$ in the bulk region varies slowly and remains nearly one half of $\langle \kappa \rangle_{A,t}$ (not shown here).}

 To characterize these features better, we compute the power spectrum $E_\theta(k)$ defined so that its integral over the entire wavenumber range is the thermal variance on that plane, i.e.,

 where $k_l$ is the largest wavenumber in the Fourier transform.
 We compute $E_\theta(k)$ for an instantaneous snapshot of the NOB simulation in each horizontal plane and plot after scaling with the peak value of $E_\theta(k)$ (Figure~\ref{fig:Ethk_norm}(a)).
 The peak value occurs at exactly the same wavelength at each altitude, confirming that the characteristic temperature length scale remains unchanged.
 Figure~\ref{fig:Ethk_norm}(a) confirms that the total temperature variance contained in the larger wavenumbers is not a symmetric function of the distance from the midplane.
 In contrast, for OB simulations, the total temperature variance in the larger wavenumbers is smallest in the midplane and increases symmetrically towards either plate (Figure~\ref{fig:Ethk_norm}(b)).
 Moreover, due to larger $Ra$ and $Pr$, the relative spectral content at small scales is larger in $\mathrm{OB_{top}}$.